toxydose/pnwgen/README.md

     [...]
     0939999999

 It means that the custom prefixes will be switched automatically, and all of generated output you will find in one wordlist file.
-This feauture differs this script from most other generators, where you have to "set prefix => generate => wait => set prefix => generate => wait => merge two wordlists".
+This feature differs this script from most other generators, where you have to "set prefix => generate => wait => set prefix => generate => wait => merge two wordlists".

 -If you want to generate the raw sequence without any prefix, the next line after comment in "prefix.txt" should be empty.